AfriyiePhilipAtta/AI-Remote-Sensing-for-Wildfire-Prediction/Research_Report.md

 # Wildfire Spread Prediction in Upper West Ghana
 ## A Spatiotemporal Deep Learning Approach using ConvLSTM, Gradient Boosting, and Random Forest

-**Research Progress Report**
+-Research Progress Report
-**Prepared for Potential Supervisor Review** **February 2026**
+-Prepared for Potential Supervisor Review
+-February 2026

 ---

 ## Abstract

 Wildfire spread in Upper West Ghana poses a significant and recurring threat to agricultural livelihoods, biodiversity, and community safety, yet operational early warning systems remain absent at the subnational level.
 This study presents a complete end-to-end machine learning pipeline for predicting wildfire spread up to seven days ahead across Upper West Ghana.
-The pipeline combines satellite remote sensing data from Sentinel-2 and MODIS with ERA5-Land meteorological reanalysis to drive a spatiotemporal ensemble model comprising a Convolutional LSTM (ConvLSTM) neural network, Gradient Boosting, and Random Forest classifiers.
-The pipeline was designed with rigorous attention to class imbalance, fire spread events representing 3.65% of observations, and temporal leakage prevention through an expanding window K-Fold cross-validation scheme.
+The pipeline combines satellite remote sensing data from Sentinel-2 and MODIS with ERA5-Land meteorological reanalysis to drive a spatiotemporal ensemble model comprising a Convolutional LSTM (ConvLSTM) neural network, a Gradient Boosting classifier, and a Random Forest classifier.
+The pipeline was designed with rigorous attention to class imbalance, fire-spread events representing 3.65% of observations, and temporal leakage prevention through an expanding-window K-Fold cross-validation scheme.
 Across five temporal cross-validation folds, the ensemble achieved a Day+1 AUC of 0.831 ± 0.160, an F1 score of 0.571 ± 0.288, and an Average Precision of 0.464 ± 0.337.
 Model performance peaked at the three-day horizon (AUC = 0.865), reflecting the predictive value of persistent environmental conditions.
 The composite risk index and vulnerability quadrant analysis identified actionable high-risk zones, with 21% of the study domain classified as Very High risk.
 These results demonstrate the potential of deep learning-based ensemble methods for operational wildfire early warning in data-sparse sub-Saharan African landscapes.

 ---